mzevitas/WeatherApp/readme.md

-##Digital Crafts Weather App
+# Digital Crafts Weather App

-#How to run site:
+## How to run site:

 1. Clone Project from https://github.com/mzevitas/WeatherApp.git.
 2. Run 'npm install' to install all the node modules.
-3. I have built a compiler using grunt.
+3. I built a compiler using grunt.
 Run 'grunt' to view application on localhost:8000.

-The Gruntfile is running a watch on changes on all files, It will refresh the page on all saved changes.
+The Gruntfile is running a watch on changes for all files.
+It will refresh the page on saved changes.